Wednesday, November 20, 2019

 Widow Barry's Point was located near the present-day town of Lyons.
 It was a stopover point for travelers on the road between Chicago and Joliet.
 The Widow Barry, whose name was Mary Barry, ran an inn and tavern at the point.
 The point was named for her after her husband, who ran an inn and tavern there, William Barry died in 1833.
 The exact location of Widow Barry's Point is uncertain, but it was likely on the banks of the Des Plaines River, near the intersection of present-day 5th Avenue and Barry Point Road.
 The point was eventually engulfed by Lake Michigan, and no trace of it remains today.

 Although the road to Barry's Point was the one great thoroughfare from Chicago to the southwest, it remained for several years but a track across the prairie, the passage of which called for special preparations on the part of stage proprietors.
 This is well set forth by the English traveler, J. S. Buckingham, who published at London in 1842 a three-volume journal of his tour in America.
-In June of 1840, his party ascended the Illinois River by steamer to Peru, from which point they took the stage for Chicago.
-After numerous changes, including all-night detention on the prairie, through the foundering of the coach in a slough, they arrived at midnight at Barry's Point, the last stage station before reaching their destination.
-Here, the travelers found not only the horses to be changed but the coach as well.
+In June 1840, his party ascended the Illinois River by steamer to Peru, from which point they took the stage for Chicago.
+After numerous changes, including all-night detention on the prairie through the foundering of the coach in a slough, they arrived at midnight at Barry's Point, the last stage station, before reaching their destination.
+Here, the travelers found the horses and the coach to be changed.

-"The object," says the writer, "was to give us a much heavier vehicle with broad wheels like a wagon, as the road was said to be so much worse between this [Barry's Point] and Chicago than on any other part of the route, that a narrow wheel would sink up beyond the axle, and only very broad ones could sustain us.
+"The object," says the writer, "was to give us a much heavier vehicle with broad wheels like a wagon, as the road was said to be so much worse between this [Barry's Point] and Chicago than on any other part of the route, that a narrow wheel would sink up beyond the axle, and only very wide wheels could sustain us.

 Note the heavy frame and broad wheels on this time-period stagecoach.
 You can tell it is an early coach because there are no leaf-spring shock absorbers.

 A determined effort to secure relief from these intolerable conditions was now about to be made.
 In June of 1840, the same month of Buckingham's harrowing experience with the Barry Point Road, the citizens of Cook County and adjoining counties assembled in Chicago to consider measures or the improvement of the thoroughfare to the southwest.
 The Chicago Daily American accompanied the printed notice of the meeting with a vigorous editorial entitled "The Nine Mile Swamp," whose spirit is strangely reminiscent of present-day fulminations on the local transportation system.
-The "dismal swamp" stretching from Chicago to Barry's Point was viewed as a "great impediment" to the prosperity of Chicago, and the urgent need of a turnpike "passable at all seasons" was forcefully presented.
+The "dismal swamp" stretching from Chicago to Barry's Point was viewed as a "great impediment" to the prosperity of Chicago, and the urgent need for a turnpike "passable at all seasons" was forcefully presented.
 "So far as our experience has extended," continues the editor, "we have never seen worse roads than that to Barry's Point and five miles west to Doty's on the Naperville Road.
-In an enterprising community like ours, such obstacles to commerce and inland trade ought to be removed, and if our citizens and the surrounding inhabitants understand their true interests, they will be removed.
-If individuals are not able to do the work, let them instruct the County Commissioners to do it.
+Such obstacles to commerce and inland trade should be removed in an enterprising community like ours.
+If our citizens and the surrounding inhabitants understand their true interests, they will be removed.
+If individuals cannot do the work, let them instruct the County Commissioners to do it.
 If the Commissioners of this county will not do it, let them authorize the city to make the road.
 But in any event, let the road be made.
 Public convenience and public prosperity demand it."

 Construction of a Plank Road.

-The result is revealed in a report made public by the "Executive Committee on the Road between Chicago and the sand ridge."
-The committee had taken popular subscriptions to the amount of $2,480 and had contracts amounting to $2,750.
+The result is revealed in a report by the "Executive Committee on the Road between Chicago and the Sand Ridge."
+The Committee had taken popular subscriptions to $2,480 and had contracts amounting to $2,750.
 In addition, a ditch was to be constructed, which would increase the deficit to $500.
 "One-half mile of the road is finished," the report continues, "and all but about a mile and a half in the wettest part of the route through the swamp were progressing slowly but surely.
 This section of very wet road had to be re-let at an additional cost of about 32¢ per rod (1 rod = 16.5 feet).
 The road will be elevated about 2½ feet above the natural surface of the ground and five feet above the ditch.
-The Committee feels that the road will surpass in usefulness all expectations that have been formed of it."
+The Committee feels that the road will surpass all the expectations that have been formed of it in usefulness."
 Almost two years later, in September of 1842, the Chicago Daily American announced the completion of the turnpike to Barry's Point.
 But "All of the subscription money could not be collected, and it is asked that the subscribers step forward and keep their word so that the contractors, who have done such good work, may be paid."

-The new turnpike was perhaps an improvement over the natural swamp through which it ran, but unless the "expectations" that the townsmen had formed concerning the improvement were exceedingly modest, they were doomed to disappointment.
+The new turnpike improved the natural swamp through which it ran.
+Still, unless the "expectations" the townsmen had formed concerning the improvement were exceedingly modest, they were doomed to disappointment.
 A turnpike made of the rich black soil of Illinois may be an excellent highway in dry weather, but at such times was the natural prairie.
 Its condition in wet weather requires little description to anyone who has ever undertaken to drive a farm wagon over the dirt roads of Illinois after heavy rain.
 "The turnpike," writes Gale in his reminiscences, "was never a success.
-When in its normal, plastic condition, the mud always seemed to be several feet deeper than on the prairie.
-The clay of which it was composed appeared to have a grudge against every living thing, horse, ox, or man and threw its tenacious tentacles around all things to draw them down to its infernal level.
+The mud seemed several feet deeper than on the prairie in its normal, plastic condition.
+The clay is composed of appeared to have a grudge against every living thing, horse, ox, or man and threw its tenacious tentacles around all things to draw them down to its infernal level.
 Human ingenuity could invent no rougher or more detestable roads to travel over than the pike at such times.
 Once on it, there was no escape to the side, save at the peril of your life.

-"Even when some of our courageous citizens tried in their desperate moments to improve it, and made a toll road of it, they found, alas, the task too much for them; the ruts were too deep, the mud too bottomless.
-Huge stones were hauled, from year to year at a great expense to the disgruntled taxpayers, and it was hoped that these would form a good foundation for the improvement.
+"Even when some of our courageous citizens tried in their desperate moments to improve it and made a toll road, they found the task too much for them; the ruts were too deep, the mud too bottomless.
+Huge stones were hauled, from year to year, at a great expense to the disgruntled taxpayers, and it was hoped that these would form a good foundation for the improvement.
 But they only stuck out at every point, sad monoliths of the little ones buried among the broken wheels and axles of defunct wagons.
-There they stood in stubborn stateliness, while the largest of them defied the best efforts of the corporation to reduce them to cobbles.
+There, they stood in stubborn stateliness, while the largest of them defied the best efforts of the corporation to reduce them to cobbles.
 The curses heaped upon the pike for so many years, and which the brute seemed to enjoy, were now divided between the road and the citizens who had the preposterous audacity to try to reform that which was not meant to be reformed.
 The band of presumptuous men were finally glad to relinquish their hopeless charge to the anathemas of the teamsters and the public, who had no alternative but to continue to drive their sad, sore, prematurely old, broken-down teams over its ever-changing surface."

-From the land of distant Russia by way of backwoods Canada came at length the solution of Chicago's problem of bridging the troublesome situation that nature had thrown around her.
-An English official, Lord Sydenham, from long years of residence in Russia, had become familiar with the practice of building plank roads to create an outlet across the marshy ground for the production of certain mines.
-Later, on becoming governor-general of Canada, he persuaded the inhabitants of the utility to be derived from adapting the Russian device to their own particular situation.
-Beginning in 1839, when the first Canadian plank road was built, the idea spread with rapidity until, within a decade, upwards of 500 miles had been constructed.
+Canada came at length from the land of distant Russia by way of backwoods to solve Chicago's problem of bridging the troublesome situation that nature had thrown around her.
+After many years of residence in Russia, an English official, Lord Sydenham, became familiar with building plank roads to create an outlet across the marshy ground to produce certain mines.
+Later, on becoming governor-general of Canada, he persuaded the inhabitants of the utility to adapt the Russian device to their own particular situation.
+Beginning in 1839, when the first Canadian plank road was built, the idea spread rapidly until, within a decade, upwards of 500 miles had been constructed.

-From New York, the plank-road furor swept westward.
-An exhaustive report on the subject in the Wisconsin legislature of 1848 reached the conclusion that not only was it good policy but "an incumbent duty'* for the legislature to "encourage the construction of this class of public thoroughfares throughout the length and breadth of Wisconsin."
-Illinois and Indiana followed suit by enacting the following year's general laws for the incorporation of plank roads.
+From New York, the plank road furor swept westward.
+An exhaustive report on the subject in the Wisconsin legislature of 1848 concluded that not only was it good policy but "an incumbent duty'* for the legislature to "encourage the construction of this class of public thoroughfares throughout the length and breadth of Wisconsin."
+Illinois and Indiana followed suit by enacting the following year's general laws incorporating plank roads.

 A Toll Plank Road.

-Financially this first plank road out of Chicago proved a great and immediate success.
+Financially, this first plank road out of Chicago was a great and immediate success.
 The cost of construction was approximately $16,000 ($469,275 today).
 A four-horse vehicle paid 37½¢ toll for the privilege of traversing the ten-mile highway; a single team paid 25¢ and a horse and rider paid 12½¢ (equals 1 "bit").
-Even though the short length of the highway and bad roads at either end of it combined to handicap traffic, the receipts from the first month's operation amounted to $1,500 ($44,000 today).
-In the Chicago Democrat of October 9th, one observer reported that 96 persons had passed through the toll gates in a single hour, "and this, we are told, is no ordinary spectacle."
-The enthusiastic reporter went on to calculate that this meant a return of $24 per hour on a road costing $16,000."
+Even though the short length of the highway and bad roads at either end combined with handicap traffic, the receipts from the first month's operation amounted to $1,500 ($44,000 today).
+In the Chicago Democrat of October 9, one observer reported that 96 persons had passed through the toll gates in a single hour, "and this, we are told, is no ordinary spectacle."
+The enthusiastic reporter calculated that this meant a $24 per hour return on the road costing $16,000."

-To draw any general deduction from a single observation would be, of course, absurd, but the fact is clear that for a time, the road returned to the stockholders a profit on their investment which could not fail to stimulate the desire of outsiders to put their money into similar projects.
-In the illustration which has already been cited, Robert Dale Owen demonstrates that one dollar would have been a fair charge for his fifteen-mile stage-coach journey if made over a good road; the remaining two dollars was the tax paid "for the privilege of wading, at the rate of three miles an hour, through mud under which our wheel-hubs were continually disappearing."
+To draw any general deduction from a single observation would be, of course, absurd.
+Still, the fact is clear that for a time, the road returned to the stockholders a profit on their investment, which could not fail to stimulate the desire of outsiders to put their money into similar projects.
+In the illustration which has already been cited, Robert Dale Owen demonstrates that one dollar would have been a fair charge for his fifteen-mile stagecoach journey if made over a good road; the remaining two dollars was the tax paid "for the privilege of wading, at the rate of three miles an hour, through mud under which our wheel-hubs were continually disappearing."

-Within the next few years after the building of the road to Barry's Point, the citizens of Chicago and the adjoining country had constructed a network of plank roads radiating out from the city like spokes from the center of a wheel.
+Within the next few years after building the road to Barry's Point, the citizens of Chicago and the adjoining country had constructed a network of plank roads radiating out from the city like spokes from the center of a wheel.
 The Southwestern Road, whose beginnings we have already noted, was completed as far as Brush Hill, a distance of sixteen miles, early in 1850.
-By the close of 1851, it extended to the vicinity of Naperville, where it connected with a road under construction to Oswego.
-Three miles east of Naperville, it also made a connection with St. Charles and Warrenville Plank Road, two and one-half miles of which were completed in 1851.
+By the close of 1851, it extended to Naperville, where it connected with a road under construction to Oswego.
+Three miles east of Naperville, it also connected with St. Charles and Warrenville Plank Road, two and one-half miles of which were completed in 1851.
 Still, other roads were built from Naperville to Sycamore and from Oswego to Little Rock so that the Southwestern Road, with its connections, constituted a network of improved roads throughout the rich country to the southwest of Chicago.

 Similarly, the Northwestern Plank Road connected the city with the upper Des Plaines Valley.
 It left the city on Milwaukee Avenue, the line of the old Milwaukee Road, with Wheeling as the ultimate destination.
-Begun in 1849, the Chicago Democrat of September 4th reported that plank had been laid as far as Oak Ridge, eight miles out.
-During the next two years, the mainline was run three miles beyond Dutchman's Point (modern Niles) in the direction of Wheeling, with two shorter feeders thrown out to the Des Plaines River.
+Begun in 1849, the Chicago Democrat of September 4 reported that plank had been laid as far as Oak Ridge, eight miles out.
+During the next two years, the mainline was run three miles beyond Dutchman's Point (Niles, Ill.) toward Wheeling, with two shorter feeders thrown out to the Des Plaines River.
 The cost of the twenty-three miles of the road built, together with toll houses, gates, and one bridge, was reported to be $51,000 ($1,554,875 today).
-From the Northwestern Road at Oak Ridge, the Western Plank Road ran west to the boundary of Du Page County, where it connected with the Elgin and Genoa Plank Road, which ran through Elgin to Genoa in Kendall County, a distance of fifty miles from Chicago.
+From the Northwestern Road at Oak Ridge, the Western Plank Road ran west to the boundary of Du Page County, where it connected with the Elgin and Genoa Plank Road, which ran through Elgin to Genoa in Kendall County, fifty miles from Chicago.

-Less important than the foregoing were the Northern and Southern plank roads.
+Less important than the preceding were the Northern and Southern plank roads.
 The Southern plank road had been planned to run as far as Middleport in Iroquois County, a distance of seventy-five miles.
-It was actually constructed by way of the line of State Street and Vincennes Avenue as far as Kyle's Tavern, ten miles out, in 1851, at a cost of $21,000 ($640,250 today).
-Here the shadow of the future fell across the enterprise, for the location of the projected Chicago branch of the Illinois Central Railroad led the promoters of the plank road to abandon all thought of extending it farther.
-Yet even the short fragment built proved immediately remunerative, for at the close of 1851, the directors were enabled to declare a 14% dividend from the results of the first year of operation.
+It was constructed by way of State Street and Vincennes Avenue line as far as Kyle's Tavern, ten miles out, in 1851, for $21,000 ($640,250 today).
+Here, the shadow of the future fell across the enterprise, for the location of the projected Chicago branch of the Illinois Central Railroad led the promoters of the plank road to abandon all thought of extending it farther.
+Yet even the short fragment built proved immediately remunerative, for at the close of 1851, the directors could declare a 14% dividend from the results of the first year of operation.

-In 1854 landowners organized to make their land more attractive and more valuable by constructing the Lake Shore Plank Road, which became Evanston Avenue, then renamed Broadway in 1913.
+In 1854, landowners organized to make their land more attractive and valuable by constructing Lake Shore Plank Road, which became Evanston Avenue and was renamed Broadway in 1913.
 Lake Shore Plank Road was the last wooden plank road built in Chicago.
-From the junction of Clark Street with North Avenue, at the time the city limits, the Lake Shore Plank Road ran parallel with the lakeshore to Hood's Tavern on the Green Bay Trail, a distance of about five miles.
-Both of length and amount of traffic on Lake Shore Plank Road made this the least important member of Chicago's plank road system.
+From the junction of Clark Street with North Avenue, at the time, the city limits, the Lake Shore Plank Road ran parallel with the lakeshore to Hood's Tavern on the Green Bay Trail, a distance of about five miles.
+The length and amount of traffic on Lake Shore Plank Road made this the least important member of Chicago's plank road system.

-It remains to speak of the Blue Island Avenue Plank Road, the last addition to the system of plank roads built out of Chicago.
-It ran from Blue Island due north on the line of Western Avenue to its junction with 26th Street and Blue Island Avenue, which in 1854, the year of the road's construction, was the southwest border of the city.
+It remains to be spoken of the Blue Island Avenue Plank Road, the last addition to the plank road system built in Chicago.
+It ran from Blue Island due north on the line of Western Avenue to its junction with 26th Street and Blue Island Avenue, which, in 1854, the year of the road's construction, was the city's southwest border.
 Turning northeast at this point, it followed Blue Island Avenue into the heart of Chicago.
 The length of the road was thirteen miles, and its strategic importance consisted in the fact that it afforded a direct route to the city for the heavy travel from the south, which concentrated at Blue Island.
 In the annual review of Chicago's commerce published by Governor Bross in 1854, the Blue Island Road, then under construction, is spoken of in glowing terms.
 The earth excavated from the large ditches cut by the drainage commissioners along the road made a high and splendid grade, while the ditches themselves rendered the adjoining land dry and arable at all times.
 The Avenue across the prairie, 120 feet in width, was to be lined with trees on either side; moreover, "as by this road cattle could be driven to the city without danger of fright from locomotives, and as two of the principal roads entering the city meet at Brighton (modern Archer and Western Avenues), with abundant water at all times, and pasture and meadowlands in almost unlimited quantities beyond, no one can doubt its favorable position for becoming the principal cattle market of Chicago."

-The kind of timber employed, and the cost of constructing such a road, varied with local conditions.
-The two chief factors of cost were the lumber and the labor of grading.
-Pine and hemlock were sometimes used for planking, but oak and black walnut quickly demonstrated their superiority for the purpose.
-The Southwestern Plank Road was first planked with pine, but within a year or two, the planks began to give out, and thereafter, around Chicago, oak seems to have been exclusively employed.
+The kind of timber employed and the cost of constructing such a road varied with local conditions.
+The two chief cost factors were the lumber and the labor of grading.
+Pine and hemlock were sometimes used for planking, but oak and black walnut quickly demonstrated their superiority.
+The Southwestern Plank Road was first planked with pine, but within a year or two, the planks began to give out, and after that, around Chicago, oak seems to have been exclusively employed.

 The roads were constructed by private corporations and had, therefore, aside from their public function, a private commercial aspect.
-As worked out at Chicago, the cost of construction was about $2,000 per mile.
-The rates of toll which might be charged were prescribed by law, and collections were made by the keepers of toll-gate houses scattered at intervals of five or six miles along the line.
-The law in Illinois copied closely the features of the New York law, but the tolls which the company was permitted to charge were considerably higher in the newer western states than in New York.
+As worked out in Chicago, the construction cost was about $2,000 per mile.
+The toll rates were prescribed by law, and collections were made by the keepers of toll-gate houses scattered at intervals of five or six miles along the line.
+The law in Illinois copied closely the features of the New York law, but the tolls the company was permitted to charge were considerably higher in the newer western states than in New York.
 What rates were charged on the first Chicago road we have already seen.
-In the beginning, according to the editor of the Prairie Farmer, the public was "glad to get the road at any rate,' but this Arcadian state of mind did not long persist.
+According to the editor of the Prairie Farmer, the public was "glad to get the road at any rate," but this Arcadian state of mind did not long persist.

-With a satisfied public and with stockholders receiving dividends running as high as thirty or forty percent, one might suppose the solution of Chicago's transportation problem had been attained.
+With a satisfied public and stockholders receiving dividends running as high as thirty or forty percent, one might suppose the solution to Chicago's transportation problem had been attained.
 To some degree, it had, for there can be no doubt that the plank roads were a marked improvement over anything known.
-But actual experience revealed many drawbacks which the rosy imaginations of the promoters had not foreseen or painted, and these, combined with an amazing degree of shortsightedness on the part of the operating companies before long, caused the public to utterly abominate the very name of plank roads.
+But actual experience revealed many drawbacks which the rosy imaginations of the promoters had not foreseen or painted, and these, combined with a fantastic degree of shortsightedness on the part of the operating companies before long, caused the public to utterly abominate the very name of plank roads.

-Chiefly, the difficulties encountered concern the matter of maintenance of the roadway.
+Chiefly, the difficulties encountered concern the maintenance of the roadway.
 In theory, the planks were to rest on a hard roadbed, from which all water, and even space for air, was to be rigorously excluded.
-Thus situated, the planks were expected to remain sound for a considerable period of years; in time, of course, the impact of traffic would wear them out, but the means for renewing them would be greater with the heavier volume of traffic.
+Thus situated, the planks were expected to remain sound for a considerable period of years; in time, of course, the impact of traffic would wear them out, but the means for renewing them would be greater with the heavier traffic volume.
 But experience quickly demonstrated that the roadbed could not be kept free from water over an Illinois prairie.
 To facilitate this, the builders had dug ditches on each side of the road, but to what avail were the ditches when they were full?
-"They are improving the Southwestern Plank Road on the low prairie," notes the Chicago Journal less than a year after the construction of that thoroughfare, "transforming what has at times been a raft into a road''; while a letter from Belleville a year or two later anxiously urges that some method be devised for fastening the planks to the earth.
+"They are improving the Southwestern Plank Road on the low prairie," notes the Chicago Journal less than a year after constructing that thoroughfare, "transforming what has sometimes been a raft into a road."
+In contrast, a letter from Belleville a year or two later anxiously urges that some method be devised for fastening the planks to the earth.
 A flood there had floated off many, while more had been taken up and stacked in piles to avert this catastrophe.

 A Planked Toll Road near Belleville, in St. Clair County, Illinois.